-- (a) The activity does not occur more than once per month and last for a period longer than 15 hours in any 24 hour period, and occurs no occurs on no more than 12 times in any 12 month period, or - (b) The activity does not last longer than a total of 7 consecutive days in any one time and occurs on no more than 3 times in any 12 month period. - (c) Where any temporary activity exceeds the maximum number of vehicle movements permitted under 10.9.1.1(c) and a Traffic Management Plan is submitted to Council at least 5 working days prior to the activity commencing and approved by Council prior to the activity commencing.
+- (a) The activity does not last for a period longer than 15 hours in any one time and occurs no more than once every 24 hours and occurs on no more than 12 times in any 12 month period, or - (b) The activity does not last longer than a total of 7 consecutive days in any one time and occurs on no more than 3 times in any 12 month period. - (c) Where any temporary activity exceeds the maximum number of vehicle movements permitted under 10.9.1.1(c) and a Traffic Management Plan is submitted to Council at least 5 working days prior to the activity commencing and approved by Council prior to the activity commencing.